ibpdas/data-strategy-impact-dashboard/README.md

 ## 📌 Concept in 30 seconds

-Public sector leaders care about outcomes, but the path from data work to real impact is often unclear.
+Public sector data leaders care about outcomes, but the path from data work to real impact is often unclear.

 **ValueLine** makes that line of sight visible by showing how foundational fixes → strengthen system maturity → unlock organisational value.

-It grew out of years of seeing talented data teams deliver meaningful work, yet struggle to explain progress in a way that resonates with boards and cross-functional peers.
+It was developed from years of seeing organisations invest in essential data work but struggle to explain how and when that work would translate into real results.

-**ValueLine offers data teams a practical way to:**
+**ValueLine helps leaders:**

-- **focus attention on what truly drives organisational outcomes**
+- focus on the conditions and decisions that truly drive value
-- **provide a plain English line of sight** from foundational work to maturity to impact for buy-in and support
+- see a clear, plain English line of sight from foundations → maturity → impact
-- **surface the key constraints, dependencies and trade offs** that accelerate or slow down the path to value
+- spot the constraints, dependencies and trade offs that shape the path to value

-It shifts conversations from **"Why is value slow?”** to
-**“What must change now, next and later to unlock value?”**
+It shifts conversations from **"Why is value slow?”** to **“What must change now, next and later to unlock value?”**

 ---